Same-sex marriage in Puerto Rico: Federal lawsuit

 The plaintiffs appealed the decision to the First Circuit Court of Appeals.
-On March 20, 2015, the Puerto Rico Secretary of Justice, César Miranda, announced that the commonwealth would tell the First Circuit that it had decided that Puerto Rico's statute banning the licensing and recognition of same-sex marriage was legally indefensible.
+On March 20, 2015, Secretary of Justice César Miranda announced that the commonwealth would tell the First Circuit that it had decided that Puerto Rico's statute banning the licensing and recognition of same-sex marriage was legally indefensible.
 Governor García Padilla said that "legal developments in a number of American jurisdictions point to an undeniable consensus" against the discrimination found in Puerto Rico's statutes with respect to the right of same-sex couples to marry.
 Puerto Rico's brief said that Baker v.
 Nelson was no longer controlling, that "Puerto Rico's marriage ban must be examined through heightened scrutiny", and that "the Commonwealth cannot responsibly advance ... any interest sufficiently important or compelling to justify the differentiated treatment afforded to same-sex couples".
 It asked the First Circuit to reverse the judgment of the District Court.
 On April 14, 2015, the First Circuit suspended proceedings until after a ruling from the U.S. Supreme Court on marriage cases it was considering on appeal from the Sixth Circuit Court of Appeals.
 The court asked the parties to file a proposed schedule for further proceedings in Conde-Vidal within 14 days of the Supreme Court's decision.
 The Supreme Court ruled in Obergefell v.
 Hodges on June 26, 2015 that the Fourteenth Amendment guarantees same-sex couples the right to marry.
 That same day, all parties to Conde-Vidal asked the First Circuit to overrule the District Court's decision as soon as possible.
 Governor García Padilla said he would issue an executive order requiring all Puerto Rican government agencies to implement the Obergefell ruling within 15 days.
 The first same-sex couples began applying for marriage licenses on July 13, 2015, and the first marriages took place on July 17.
 Among the first couples to marry were Yolanda Arroyo Pizarro and Zulma Oliveras Vega, plaintiffs in Conde-Vidal, who married in Santurce, San Juan on July 17.
-A group of lawmakers from the New Progressive Party filed a last-ditch attempt to block the recognition and issuing of marriage licenses to same-sex couples, but the Puerto Rico Supreme Court dismissed the measure on July 16, ruling that "Puerto Rico cannot refuse to recognize marriages between people of the same sex.
-This is the current law.".
+A group of lawmakers from the New Progressive Party filed a last-ditch attempt to block the recognition of same-sex marriages, but the Puerto Rico Supreme Court dismissed the measure on July 16, ruling that "Puerto Rico cannot refuse to recognize marriages between people of the same sex.
+This is the current law."